Frequently Asked Questions

-No matter how many people are in your group, we’ll pair you with the right number of rafts when you arrive.
+No matter how many people are in your group, we will pair you with the right number of rafts when you arrive.

 Most of our rafts have a capacity of 6 paddlers.
-Depending on water levels and river sections, some rafts can accommodate more or less.
+Depending on water levels and the river/section, some rafts can accommodate more or less.
 Our guides do a great job of keeping a big group’s rafts together throughout the trip to accommodate all the splash wars, bellyflop contests, and other fun river things.

 Absolutely!
 We are proud to have the best guides and they are often requested by previous guests/referrals.
 Just let us know at the time of reservation and we will do our best to accommodate your request.